se-bre/cs_buildup/README.md

  - 4GB RAM
  - 2 disks:
    - one approx. 5 - 10 GB (root disk)
-   - one additional disk for the NFS Storage (primary, secondary, template) approx. 30GB or more
+   - one additional disk for the NFS Storage (primary, secondary, template) approx. 30GB or more - no partitions! no FS! - the scripts will do the needfull

 ### Howto